magnusdk/spekk/README.md

 # spekk is a tool for working with named dimensions for arrays
 `spekk` lets you declare specifications of the shapes of your arrays.

 A common problem with array programming (i.e. working with libraries such as NumPy or JAX) is that an array can have many dimensions, and it can be easy to get them wrong.
-Additionally, some semantically equivalent dimensions may exist across different arrays, for example a `"batch"` dimension for a set of images and corresponding label tokens — each element in the `"batch"` dimension consist of one image and one label.
+Additionally, dimensions may be "shared" across different arrays, for example a `"batch"` dimension may exist both for a set of images and their corresponding label tokens — each element in the `"batch"` dimension consist of one image and one label. `spekk` attempts to solve this by providing a way to declare the dimensions of arrays using a class called `Spec`.

 `spekk` exists independently of the underlying arrays and can thus be used to specify the dimensions of both NumPy and JAX arrays (or anything else that has a `shape` property).